 Creating PPC campaigns

-Here we’re gonna show you our approach to running PPC campaigns.
-You will learn how to setup your first campaign, how to export, organize and get information from the search report and the best practices on keyword research and optimizing manual campaigns that follow the initial automatic campaigns.
+Here we’re going to show you our approach to running PPC campaigns.
+You will learn how to set up your first campaign, how to export, organize and get information from the search report and the best practices on keyword research and optimizing manual campaigns that follow the initial automatic campaigns.

 The key to PPC success is getting hands on the right information about keywords and bidding that our competitors don’t have.
 The way of doing that is by “buying” that information from Amazon by setting up automatic campaigns.